Skullkick/IARE-BOT-V5.1/README.md

 -   `Saved Username` - Displays saved Username in Database and allows user to remove saved login or remove saved login and logout.

 ## Available Commands for Admin
-These commands are not accessable for a normal user, Only BOT_DEVElOPER and BOT_MAINTAINER can access these commands.
+These commands are not accessable for a normal user, Only BOT_DEVELOPER and BOT_MAINTAINER can access these commands.

 - '/reply {your reply}' - Send a reply to the request by replying to it.